-Although our selection above is based on our personal experiences, we also asked travellers currently in Sydney for their opinions.
-In a Facebook group, we recently launched a poll on “Where to go out in Sydney”.
+Our selection is based on our various personal experiences but also on those of travellers who have spent evenings in Sydney.
+On a Facebook group, we launched a poll on “Where to go out in Sydney”.
 Here are the results:

 Apart from drinking in moderation, remember that in Australia, and especially in Sydney, nightlife both starts and ends early!
 Often it starts as soon as you get off work with the after work drinks.
 Indeed, clubs generally close at 3am or 4am for a limited few, so don’t go leave to go out too late to enjoy your evening.
 You can go dancing as early as 11pm and the dancefloors will already be full.